mangrovedao/mangrove-archive/README.md

 This is the Mangrove monorepo which contains most of the packages developed for the Mangrove.

-Some packages (like `mangrove-dApp`) live in their own, separate repos.
+Some other Mangrove packages (like `mangrove-dApp`) live in their own, separate repos.
 The rules for which packages go where are not hard and fast; On the contrary, we are experimenting with different structure, in order to figure out what the pros and cons are in our specific circumstances.

 # Prerequisites
-You must have Yarn 2 installed, as this monorepo uses [Yarn 2 workspaces](https://yarnpkg.com/features/workspaces) to manage dependencies and run commands on multiple packages.
+You must have [Yarn 2](https://yarnpkg.com/) installed, as this monorepo uses [Yarn 2 workspaces](https://yarnpkg.com/features/workspaces) to manage dependencies and run commands on multiple packages.

 # Usage
 Whenever you clone or pull, you should run Yarn in the root folder afterwards: